Product Description

 "Batman Begins" is a five-star film.
 Don't forget it.
 But the 2nd disc, packaged only with the "Deluxe Edition," is one of the most underwhelming "bonus" discs ever sold.
 Yes, Christian Bale's transformation into Batman is amazing, but he merely talks about it--we don't see much of his grueling eating and workout habits.
 There's some insight into the director and screenwriter's collaboration, but to get there you'll need to page through a maddening "comic book" interface.
 By the time I finished making it through the "interactive" DVD, I felt like Bruce Wayne after his parents were murdered.

-The Legend of the Batman Begins5
+The Legend of the Batman Begins

 After the first Batman franchise was driven into the ground by a succession of terrible sequels, it seemed unlikely that there would ever be a respectable Batman film again.
 But then there came a hope from an unexpected source.
 Christopher Nolan (director of Memento and Insomnia) wanted to reinvent the character in a more realistic and epic way.
 He teamed up with screenwriter David S. Goyer (The Blade Trilogy and Dark City) and together they wrote an exceptionally smart screenplay.
 The filmmakers have thoughtfully evaluated the mistakes made in the previous films (mainly poor acting, shallow characterization, campy humor and mindless action) and avoided repeating them.
 They've brought a new level of depth to a genre that has recently been overexposed and streamlined.
 This is an intellectual superhero film.
 It deals with dark thematic subject matter, which is only appropriate considering that Batman is essentially a guilt-ridden vigilante who symbolically avenges the death of his parents.